markraley/versioned-polymorphic-buffers/README.md

 write: t.dat, version=1, cards=0, bytes=12
 cards left 0
 ```
-## Scrambler Structural Data Obfuscation Example
-##      or, an Omlette and a side of Hashbrowns
+## Scrambler Structural Data Obfuscation Example - scrambled eggs with a side of hashbrowns

-# Motivation
+### Motivation

-Encryption is a glass cannon, powerful but fragile.
-Any misconfiguration or implementation flaw can potentially expose private or secret data on the wire.
-When an attacker cannot succeeed by brute force, they will invariably nibble at its edges, mapping, studying, and ultimately exploiting any underlying structure known or identified.
-Structural data obfuscation may be a powerful aid to encryption by hiding structure systemmatically.
+Encryption is a glass cannon, extremely powerful but fragile, with any misconfiguration or implementation flaw potentially exposing precious data.
+It is axiomatic then that when an attacker cannot succeeed by brute force, they will nibble at its edges, mapping, studying, and ultimately exploiting any underlying structure known or discovered.
+Therefore, structural data obfuscation may be considered a powerful aid to encryption by obfuscating its these data structures systemmatically.

 ### active development
-    new scrambler example of reorder pods and salts
+    scrambler example of reorder pods and salts

 ### TODO